zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosfiles/dsn/README.md

 public class DsnCopyExp extends TstZosConnection {

     /**
-     * Main method defines z/OSMF host and user connection and other parameters needed to showcase
+     * The main method defines z/OSMF host and user connection and other parameters needed to showcase
      * DsnCopy functionality.
      *
      * @param args for main not used